Applying to the Dental Hygiene Program

 Yes.
 VCU accepts credit for AP tests and duel enrollment courses.
 AP tests scores of 3, 4 or 5 will, depending on the test, be considered for advanced standing and credit for the corresponding courses at Virginia Commonwealth University.

-The Office of the Vice Provost for Instruction is the official credit notification point for AP credit for all university programs.
-A clean copy of the AP Student Grade Report is acceptable and should be submitted with the application package.
-Final determination of credit will be made after test results have been received and evaluated by the dean’s office.
+If admitted, you will be required to provide a clean copy of the AP Student Grade Report to the Dental Hygiene office.
+Final determination of credit will be made after test results have been received and evaluated by the Transfer Center.
 Credits awarded are counted as credits earned toward the degree, but are not included in the student’s VCU GPA.

 Dual enrollment courses: Qualified students who have taken college-level work while still enrolled in a secondary school may receive academic credit.
 Courses taken as dual enrollment courses will be treated as VCU courses or transfer credits according to the evaluation guidelines.

 For questions regarding the transferability of courses taken at a university other than VCU please refer to the admission requirements and follow the instructions provided on how to use the course equivalencies section of the VCU Transfer Guide, which now includes other universities and colleges in addition to the Virginia Community College System and Richard Bland College.

 TOEFL scores may be required for applicants whose native language is other than English.
 Please refer to the English proficiency requirement on the admissions requirements page.